- Building Design Concepts

 - This scale is particularly useful when you select an “Automatic” range because it’s important to be able to distinguish between zero and 2,000 lux for interior lighting design.
 With a linear scale, the “Automatic” range often renders these critical values within the same color increment.

 - The human eye can function over a huge range of illuminance values – and a logarithmic scale better represents how we perceive levels of brightness.

-See the Autodesk Sustainability Workshop for more on measuring and perceiving light.
+See the Measuring Light Levels page for more on measuring and perceiving light.

 5. Set the image size to set the resolution of the rendering.
 Note that the resolution will influence how many cloud credits the rendering will cost you.
 You can find more information here.

 6. When you have completed your selections, select Start Rendering.

 7. When your renderings are competed you will be notified with a pop up window in the lower corner of the Revit screen, and by email if you selected that option.
 You can view the renderings by selecting Render Gallery in the View ribbon from Revit.
 You will need to login to Autodesk 360 in order to access the images.
 Your Autodesk 360 account is the same as the account you use for Revit.